The 10 Snobbiest Places In Tennessee For 2025

 Not that there’s anything wrong with that.

-The snobbiest cities in Tennessee are Brentwood, Nolensville, Signal Mountain, Farragut, Germantown, Thompson’s Station, Franklin, Collierville, Mount Juliet, and Spring Hill.
+The snobbiest cities in Tennessee are Brentwood, Nolensville, Signal Mountain, Farragut, Germantown, Franklin, Collierville, Thompson’s Station, Arlington, and Lakeland.

 If you’re also curious enough, here are the most laid back places in Tennessee, according to science: